Abraham (Coptic auxiliary bishop for Los Angeles): Early life and service

 He earned his Bachelor of Arts degree in Commerce and Accounting in 1987, from Ain Shams University, in Cairo.
 Following his graduation, he became a consecrated servant in the Bishopric of Public, Ecumenical, and Social Services in February 1988.
 During this time, he also served in the Church of St. Mary in Masarra, Shoubra, Cairo.
 In 1997, he was ordained a consecrated deacon.

 St. Paul Abbey

 On May 31, 2001, Pope Shenouda III and Bishop Serapion ordained him a celibate priest with the name Fr.
 Ishak Paul, to serve in the St. Paul Brotherhood (now known as Saint Paul Abbey), in Los Angeles California.
 He was the first consecrated priest to be ordained for the St. Paul Brotherhood service.

 On March 14, 2016, he was elevated to the dignity of Hegumen, by Metropolitan Serapion.
 On May 8, 2016, he was tonsured a monk by Bishop Sarabamon at the Monastery of Abba Antony in Yermo, California.

 Episcopate

 On June 12, 2016, Pope Tawadros II consecrated him as an auxiliary bishop with the name Bishop Abraham, to assist Metropolitan Serapion and serve in the Diocese of Los Angeles, Southern California and Hawaii.

+On June 18, 2025, Pope Tawadros II appointed Bishop Abraham as a member of the Secretariat Committee of the Holy Synod.